Ecwid/ecwid-api-docs/includes/_customize_storefront.md

   window.ec.config.enable_canonical_urls = true;
 </script>
 ```

+In order to enable canonical URLs functionality for your store pages, you will need to adjust the Ecwid integration code on your website by adding some JavaScript code.
+If you are using Ecwid starter site as the main store website then no action is required from you – the canonical URLs are already enabled there.

 The `enable_canonical_urls` setting will 'tell' Ecwid to enable the canonical URLs functionality and it will work as described above.
 Check out the example on the right.